İzmir: Demographics

-To the east and the north-east, urban development ends near the natural barriers constituted respectively by the Belkahve (Mount Nif) and Sabuncubeli (Mount Yamanlar-Mount Sipylus) passes.
-But the settlements both above Bornova, inside the metropolitan zone, and around Kemalpaşa and Ulucak, outside the metropolitan zone, see mass housing and secondary residences development.
+In 2024, the city of İzmir had a population of 2,938,292 (in eleven urban districts), while İzmir Province had a total population of 4,493,242.
+Its built-up (or metro) area was home to 3,264,154 inhabitants.
+It extends along the outlying waters of the Gulf of İzmir and inland to the north across the Gediz River Delta; to the east along an alluvial plain created by several small streams; and to slightly more rugged terrain in the south.

-More recently, the metropolitan area displays growth, especially along the western corridor, encouraged by the Çeşme motorway and extending to districts outside the city of İzmir proper, such as Seferihisar and Urla.
+In recent times, İzmir metropolitan area has displayed growth, especially along the western corridor, encouraged by the Çeşme motorway and extending to districts outside the city of İzmir proper, such as Seferihisar and Urla. İzmir is also home to Turkey's second largest Jewish community after Istanbul, numbering about 2,500.
+The Catholic Levantines of İzmir are mostly of Genoese and to a lesser degree of French and Venetian descent.

-The population of the city is predominantly Muslim, but it was predominantly non-Muslim up to the earlier quarter of the 20th century.

-İzmir is also home to Turkey's second largest Jewish community after Istanbul, numbering about 2,500.
-The community is still concentrated in their traditional quarter of Karataş.
-Smyrniot Jews like Sabbatai Zevi and Darío Moreno were among famous figures in the city's Jewish community.
-Others include the Pallache family with three grand rabbis: Haim, Abraham, and Nissim.

-The Catholic Levantines of İzmir, who are mostly of Genoese and to a lesser degree of French and Venetian descent, live mainly in the districts of Bornova and Buca.
-One of the most prominent present-day figures of the community is Caroline Giraud Koç, wife of the renowned Turkish industrialist Mustafa Koç, whose company, Koç Holding, is one of the largest family-owned industrial conglomerates in the world.

-İzmir once had a large Greek and Armenian community, but after the great fire of 1922 and the end of the Greco-Turkish War, many of the Christians remaining in the city fled or were transferred to Greece under the terms of the 1923 population exchange between Greece and Turkey.
+Turkey is home to tens of thousands of black citizens descended from the African slave trade in the Ottoman Empire that can be traced back to the 14th century.
+Known as Afro-Turks, İzmir and the surrounding areas on the Aegean coast is a central hub for this population.

 Climate

-İzmir has a hot-summer Mediterranean climate (Köppen climate classification: Csa, Trewartha climate classification: Cs), which is characterized by prolonged, hot, dry summers, and mild to cool, rainy winters. İzmir's average yearly precipitation is quite ample, at 730.5 mm; however, the vast majority of the city's rainfall occurs from November through March, and there is usually very little to no rainfall from June through August, with frequent summer droughts.
-The city received its greatest rainfall, 145.3 mm, on September 29, 2006, while the highest wind speed of 127.1 km/h was recorded on March 29, 1970.
+İzmir has a hot-summer Mediterranean climate (Köppen climate classification: Csa, Trewartha climate classification: Cshk), which is characterized by prolonged, very hot, dry summers, and cool, rainy winters. İzmir's average yearly precipitation is quite ample, at 730.5 mm; however, the vast majority of the city's rainfall occurs from November through March, and there is usually very little rainfall from June to September, with frequent summer droughts.
+The city received its greatest daily rainfall, 145.3 mm, on September 29, 2006, while the highest wind speed of 127.1 km/h was recorded on March 29, 1970.

 Maximum temperatures during the winter months are mostly between 10 and 16 C. Although it is rare, snow can fall in İzmir from December to February, which usually stays for a few hours rather than a whole day or more.
 The record 32 cm of snow depth was recorded on January 31, 1945.
 Frost does occasionally occur at night almost every winter.
 During summer, the air temperature can climb as high as 40 C from June to September; however, the high temperatures are usually between 30 and 36 C.

 Etesian winds (Turkish: meltem, Greek: μελτέμι meltemi) of the Aegean Sea occur regularly in the Gulf and city of İzmir.